Are Surveillance Cameras an Invasion of Privacy in Medical Clinics?

 Watching the hallway or waiting room at a clinic can be very beneficial to a patient for many reasons.
-For example, if a patient collapses in a hallway on the way to their appointment or if someone passes out while sitting in a chair waiting for the doctor.
+For example, if a patient collapses in a hallway on the way to their appointment or if someone passes out while sitting in a chair in the waiting room.

 Other areas of a clinic that are important to supervise with cameras are file rooms and storage areas.
 It might also be important to place a camera on areas of the clinic where doctors and nurses handle the preparation of treatments and the disbursement of drugs and medicines.

 Patient files contain a great deal of private information that a person acting for illegal reasons might obtain and steal credit card information or other information.
 Placing a camera in the storage area for medical supplies, medical equipment, and especially drugs is wise especially in a drug-conscious society.

 Video surveillance of public areas within clinics and hospitals is usually acceptable and welcomed by patients who use these facilities.
 However, in some cases, it is good practice to have the patient sign a consent form to make them aware that some areas are being watched.

 In most cases, HIPAA laws prevent specialized areas from having cameras.
 Patient changing rooms, examination rooms, or even operating rooms are off-limits.
 If an unauthorized person accesses these areas, this can lead to invasion of privacy and the services of medical malpractice lawyers.